HJaliliani/BlurActivityBackground/README.md

 # BlurActivityBackground
 When call second Activity we wanna show a blurred background from the previous page(Activity).

-blurred background Activity. using Kotlin , Androidx Support from Sdk 15 : Android 4.03
+blurred background Activity.
+-Using Kotlin , Androidx
+-Min support SDK 15( Android 4.03 )
-No permission needed for screenshot (I wont save screenshot)
+-No permission needed for screenshot (I wont save screenshot)

 Scrrenshots:
 <div align="center">